hlw12/Mag/README.md

 # Earthquake Magnitude Prediction

-A sophisticated deep learning system for predicting earthquake magnitude from seismic waveforms using dual-branch neural networks and advanced signal processing techniques.
+A deep learning system for predicting earthquake magnitude from seismic waveforms using dual-branch neural networks and advanced signal processing techniques.

 ##  Abstract